CFY98/Grocery-List/README.md

 # 🛒 Grocery-List

 A simple Python grocery list program that lets users add, remove, and randomise grocery items so long as they are edible.
-This is a beginner Python project that helps practice user input, list management, and program flow.

 ## 📌 About